StackState Self-hosted v5.1.x

 The OpenShift integration retrieves components and relations for the OpenShift cluster.

 The following OpenShift topology data is available in StackState as components:

 The following relations between components are retrieved:

-All tags defined in Openshift will be retrieved and added to the associated components and relations in StackState.
+All tags defined in OpenShift will be retrieved and added to the associated components and relations in StackState as labels.

 The StackState Agent talks to the kubelet and kube-state-metrics API.